 14. Firstly, add her fringe/bangs to her face.
 I used a palette knife and marked out where I wanted her fringe/bangs to go and then filled in with the frosting.
 Use the spreading action to create continuous lines in the direction her hair would fall.

 15. Then start icing the cupcakes!
 Start at the head and work your way to the end of her hair.
-The cupcakes will want to move, so use one hand to keep them in place as you frost each line of cupcakes.
+The cupcakes will want to move, popping a blob of frosting on the bottom of each one should help keep them in place, but use one hand to keep them in place if need be as you frost each line of cupcakes.
 Again use the palette knife to create sweeps of hair as you go.
 Work your way all the way up to the top and you will soon have Poppy’s trademark hairstyle.
 Lay on her headband and your work is done!

 My daughter loved her cake, and it was a big hit at her birthday party.
 We served the cupcakes to the kids, and it was perfect.
 It was so quick and easy to serve too, which at a party with 20 kids, all clamoring for cake, is a very good thing!